Addiction psychology: Addiction

 Addiction is a progressive psychiatric disorder that is defined by the American Society of Addiction Medicine as "a primary, chronic disease of brain reward, motivation, memory and related circuitry."
 It is characterized by the inability to control behavior, it creates a dysfunctional emotional response, and it affects the users ability to abstain from the substance or behavior consistently."
 Psychology Today defines addiction as "a state that can occur when a person either consumes a substance such as nicotine, cocaine, or, alcohol or engages in an activity such as gambling or shopping/spending."

 Many functions of the brain work to prevent addictive behaviors.
 Such obstacles include anxiousness about trying a drug or behavior or nervousness of the possibility of getting caught, etc. Not all use of addictive substances or behavior results in addiction.
 However, a non-addict may choose to engage in a behavior or ingest a substance because of the pleasure the non-addict receives.
 A non-addict can become an addict through frequency, when an addictive behavior becomes a compulsive action.
 The change from non-addict to addict occurs largely from the effects of prolonged substance use and the result of behavior activities on brain functioning.
 Addiction affects the brain circuits of reward and motivation, learning and memory, and the inhibitory control over behavior.

 There are different schools of thought regarding the terms dependence and addiction when referring to drugs and behaviors.
 One adopted belief is that "drug dependence" equals "addiction."
 The second belief is that the two terms do not equal each other.
 According to the DSM, the clinical criteria for "drug dependence" (or what we refer to as addiction), include compulsive drug use despite harmful consequences, inability to stop using a drug, failure to meet work, social, or family obligations, and sometimes (depending on the drug), tolerance and withdrawal.

 The latter reflects physical dependence in which the body adapts to the drug, requiring more of it to achieve a certain effect (tolerance) and eliciting drug-specific physical or mental symptoms if drug use is abruptly ceased (withdrawal).
 Physical dependence can happen with the chronic use of many drugs—including even appropriate, medically instructed use.
 Thus, physical dependence in and of itself does not constitute addiction, but often accompanies addiction.
 This distinction can be difficult to discern, particularly with prescribed pain medications, where the need for increasing dosages can represent tolerance or a worsening underlying problem, as opposed to the beginning of abuse or addiction.

 There are some characteristics of addiction, that regardless of the type, share commonalities.
 The behavior provides a rapid and potent means of altering mood, thoughts, and sensations of a person, which occur because of physiology and learned expectations.
 The immediate precipitating factors of the relapse, the timing of the relapse and the rate of relapse following treatment is high.
+Preventing relapse, across addiction types, is difficult.
+In a quote attributed to Mark Twain: "It's easy to stop smoking—I've done it hundreds of times."